shriv/shriv-portfolio/content/authors/admin/_index.md

 - Visitors
 ---

-Shrividya Ravi (Shriv) is a data scientist working to push the analytics capabilities public sector transport analytics.
-Her current work in the Ministry of Transport involves new modelling paradigms for transport policy (including agent based modelling and bayesian models), comprehensive re-design of legacy workflows to Reproducible Analytical Pipelines and building towards agile and collaborative ways of working for public sector analysts.
+Shrividya Ravi (Shriv) is a data scientist working to push the analytics capabilities in public sector transport analytics.
+Her current work at the Ministry of Transport involves new modelling paradigms for transport policy (including agent based modelling and bayesian models), comprehensive re-design of legacy workflows to reproducible analytical pipelines (RAP) and building towards agile and collaborative ways of working for public sector analysts.